Published On: Mar 10 2014 05:19:47 PM CDTUpdated On: Mar 17 2015 01:00:00 AM CDT

 1958: The United States launches the Vanguard 1 satellite.
 Although it was the fourth artificial Earth orbital satellite launched, it was the first to be solar powered.
 Communication with it was lost in 1964, but it remains the oldest manmade satellite still in orbit.
 Pictured is a model of the satellite at the National Space Science Data Center.

-1955: Actor Gary Sinise, best known for movies such as "Forrest Gump," "Apollo 13" and "Of Mice and Men," and for the TV series "CSI: New York," is born in Blue Island, Ill.
+1955: Actor Gary Sinise, best known for movies such as "Forrest Gump," "Apollo 13" and "Of Mice and Men," and for the TV series "CSI: New York," is born in Blue Island, Illinois.
 He also starred in the TV miniseries "The Stand" and won awards for his portrayals of Harry S. Truman and George C. Wallace in the TV movies "Truman" and "George Wallace."

-1949: Actor Patrick Duffy, best known for playing Bobby Ewing on the TV series "Dallas," is born in Townsend, Mont.
+1949: Actor Patrick Duffy, best known for playing Bobby Ewing on the TV series "Dallas," is born in Townsend, Montana.
 Duffy is also known for his other TV roles on the sitcom "Step by Step" and on the soap opera "The Bold and the Beautiful."

 1947: The B-45 Tornado strategic bomber, the United States Air Force's first operational jet bomber, makes its maiden flight.